-Adaptive Real Life Learning for Children and Adolescence on the Autism Spectrum
+Adaptive Real Life Learning for Children and Adolescents on the Autism Spectrum

 Glory Children Academy, Inc. is an Idaho non-profit organization incorporated July 2008 to provide children with autism a non-denominational, faith-based adaptive learning camp through the arts, social and life skills and community when few other options are currently available.